yairEO/tagify/README.md

 --tag-remove-btn-color          | Remove (`×`) button text color --tag-remove-btn-bg             | Remove (`×`) button background color --tag-remove-btn-bg--hover      | Remove (`×`) button hover background color
---loader-size                   | Loading animation size. `1em` is pretty big, default is a bit less.
+--input-color                   | Input text color --tag-hide-transition           | Controls the transition property when a tag is removed. default is '.3s' --placeholder-color             | Placeholder text color --placeholder-color-focus       | Placeholder text color when Tagify has focus and no input was typed --loader-size                   | Loading animation size. `1em` is pretty big, default is a bit less.
---tag-hide-transition           | Controls the transition property when a tag is removed. default is '.3s' --placeholder-color             | Placeholder text color --placeholder-color-focus       | Placeholder text color when Tagify has focus and no input was typed --input-color                   | Input text color
+--readonly-striped              | Either a value `1` or `0` can be used to toggle the striped diagonal background in *readonly*

 ### Full list of Tagify's [SCSS variables](https://github.com/yairEO/tagify/blob/master/src/tagify.scss#L9-L24)